mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 ![](images/ArcGIS_Online_FieldMaps-5506cdba.png)

-1. Your Mapping app, and Feature Layer should now be visible to the members of the Earthsys144 Mapping App Group
+1. Your Mapping app, and Feature Layer should now be visible to the members of the Earthsys144 FieldMaps app Group 2022

 ## Working with the data